Estecka/mc-ALL-Recycling-Recipes/README.md

 This makes it possible to define a different raw form for a few select materials in the list or to define more complex raw forms.

+Using it in the variant list will change neither the raw or variant name of the final items.
+It can still change the recipe that is matched for this pair, because the parenthesis are still included when testing the recipe names.

 ### Pre-processed variables